Bassa people (Cameroon): Language and communication

+Traditional beliefs and religion

 The Bassa people have a strong connection to their ancestral spirits and believe in a spiritual world that coexists with the physical realm.
 Ancestor worship, animism, and traditional rituals are integral to their religious practices.
 The Bassa people also revere nature and maintain a close relationship with the environment, which is reflected in their agricultural and hunting customs.